Case Studies

 Responsibilities

-• Built custom CMS with playlist creation, smart scheduling, and holiday programming
+• Led custom CMS development with playlist creation, smart scheduling, and holiday programming

 • Developed sunset brightness timer for automatic brightness scaling throughout the day